Inside: Playroom ideas, storage, and design ideas for kids. Affiliate links are listed in this post. Read more in my disclosure policy.

 Begin with storage.
 Find a shelf at Hobby Lobby, or Home Goods to stack everything

-Try and sell some old toys on Facebook market.
+Try and sell some old toys on the Facebook market.
 You can use that money toward storage solutions.

 Add a fresh coat of paint